Logo: Te Ara - The Online Encyclopedia of New Zealand. Print all pages now.

 Auckland Island shags

 The Auckland Island shag (Leucocarbo colensoi) breeds on the subantarctic Auckland Islands.
-This is a medium-sized species, at 63 centimetres long and 2 kilograms in weight.
-There are fewer than 1,000 breeding pairs.
+The population was estimated at 4,500 birds in 2011.
 Nests are mostly built on ledges or tall basalt columns along the cliffs, preferably under an overhang for protection from skuas.
 Three pale blue eggs are laid between November and February, and incubation is around 28 days.
 Their diet is fish and marine invertebrates.

 Campbell Island shags

-Campbell Island is 700 kilometres south of New Zealand.
-The Campbell Island shag (Leucocarbo campbelli) is also 63 centimetres long and 2 kilograms in weight.
-There are about 1,000 breeding pairs on the island.
+Campbell Island, 700 kilometres south of New Zealand, is the home of the Campbell Island shag (Leucocarbo campbelli).
+There are about 2,000 breeding pairs on the island.
 Two pale blue eggs are laid between November and February.
 One bird on this island was recorded living at least 13 years.
 The birds feed in large flocks, fanning out in a line before diving.
 They forage in harbours as well as far out to sea, and feed on fish and marine invertebrates.

 Yellow-footed shags